walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/WALLET-TESTS.md

-# Wallet HAIP Conformance Tests
+# Wallet Conformance Tests

 ## Overview

-This document describes the wallet-side OpenID4VP HAIP (High Assurance Interoperability Profile) conformance tests for the walt.id wallet implementation.
+This document describes the wallet-side OpenID4VP conformance tests for the walt.id wallet implementation.

 These tests validate that the walt.id wallet correctly:
 - Authenticates signed authorization requests (JAR)